-Only the BAT- terminal cable between PACK1 and the RCM needs to be installed onsite.
-Other cables have been preinstalled.

-Check the following cables and ensure that they are securely connected.

-- Cables between PACKs - Cables between PACKs and other components - Step 1 Check that the PACK cables and cables to the BAT+ and BAT- terminals of the RCM are securely connected and intact. - Step 2 Connect the general output power cables of PACKs.
+- The cable between PACK1 and the RCM needs to be installed onsite.
+Only the BAT-terminal on PACK1 needs to be connected using a cable.
+Other cables have been preinstalled. - PACK cable installation shall be performed during the power-on procedure.
+For details, see 8 Powering On the ESS. - Check the PACK cables and ensure that they are securely connected. - Step 1 Check that the PACK cables and cables to the BAT+ and BAT- terminals of the RCM are securely connected and intact. - Step 2 Connect the general output power cables of PACKs.